babel-publishing/manifolder/README.md

 We intend to figure out the details as we go.

-If you would like to collaborate on this project, submit an issue, submit a pull request, or send an email to notarealdeveloper@gmail.com.
+If you would like to collaborate on this project, post an issue or submit a pull request.

+If you would like to be added to the organization, send an email to notarealdeveloper@gmail.com or any other member.

 ---